Nuclear Regulatory Commission.

 |September 26, 2016||Letter to M. Miller re: U.S. Nuclear Regulatory Commission Preliminary Determination of No Effects Regarding the Yankee Nuclear Power Station Independent Spent Fuel Storage Installation Decommissioning Funding Plan||ML16270A506|

 |May 3, 2019||NRC staff's Final EA for the approval of the decommissioning funding plan||ML19126A115|

 End Supplemental Information

 Dated at Rockville, Maryland, this 16th day of May 2019.

 For the Nuclear Regulatory Commission.

-Deputy Director, Division of Spent Fuel Storage and Transportation, Office of Nuclear Material Safety and Safeguards.
+Chief, Spent Fuel Licensing Branch, Division of Spent Fuel Management, Office of Nuclear Material Safety and Safeguards.